karanbhargava93/CarND-Advanced-Lane-Lines/writeup_template.md

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

 I implemented this step in lines #113 through #376 in my code in `./code/functions.py` in the function `process_image()`.
+I have a moving average filter implemented to smoothen the jittering and to avoid false positives.
+After I detect the frames I ensure that it has a certain range of road width and if not then I discard it and use the previous values only.
 Here is an example of my result on a test image:

 ![alt text][result]